barryclark/jekyll-now/_posts/2021-9-12-Second-Blog-Post.md

 quality check to ensure there are no errors being loaded into the database.

-I do find that since I’ve been using MYSQL, I have a muche easier time selecting data tables in R by using SQL instead of R packages.
+I do find that since I’ve been using MYSQL, I have a much easier time selecting data tables in R by using SQL instead of R packages.

 ## Example R Markdown Output